wasp-sweden/wara-sw-tech-tools/BACKLOG.md

 + [C] build initial list of intended corpus projects
 + [C] build initial list of intended baseline tools
 + [A,N] get one corpus project running, testing
-- [A,N] merge current branches and publish the one-liner
++ [A,N] merge current branches and publish the one-liner
-- [] get clang-tidy running, testing
+- [N] get clang-tidy running, testing
 - [] be able to run tool on corpus project and produce readable results
 - **Milestone 1** completed: 1 tool running on one corpus code base

 ## Milestone 2: demonstrator demonstrator
-- [] formulate our requirements for the output format
+- [N] formulate our requirements for the output format
-- [] check available output formats:
+- [A] check available output formats:
      - https://github.com/Ericsson/codechecker
      - OASIS SARIF
      - what output formats do the existing tools support otherwise?